 However, is this formulation optimal when it comes to evaluating businesses in times of Digital Transformation?
 Especially, online businesses based on software rather than manufacturing and protected Intellectual Property such as patents?
 Let’s take a closer look.

 Borrow From The Future.

 But what about new companies operating in the field of new technologies, such as quantum computing, blockchains, or telehealth?
-Investing in this area is often referred to as “speculative” about the fact that the prices of assets and companies operating in these markets are explosive and don’t follow the same dynamics as the more “traditional” companies based on manufacturing, construction, engineering, trade, or services involving human factor such as consulting, education or job market management.
+Investing in this area is often referred to as “speculative” to the fact that the prices of assets and companies operating in these markets are explosive and don’t follow the same dynamics as the more “traditional” companies based on manufacturing, construction, engineering, trade, or services involving human factors such as consulting, education or job market management.

 Indeed, the valuation of these new ventures varies a lot which is mainly because they are hard to value.
-This is because, in times of digital transformation, the fundamental analysis following the traditional measures such as the price-to-earnings ratio (also known as P/E) is simply impossible.
+This is because, in times of digital transformation, the fundamental analysis following traditional measures such as the price-to-earnings ratio (also known as P/E) is simply impossible.
 These new businesses are often community-driven, running on the enthusiasm of their developers, and designed to grow for a long time before they will eventually generate any earnings.
 Or, before the service they provide will get adopted by businesses and individuals.

-To be real, in most cases the price-to-earnings ratio of these companies is flat zero.
+To be real, in most cases the price-to-earnings ratio of these companies is flat at zero.
 That’s why the valuation of these businesses is based on the prediction of future potential rather than on the current state of affairs.
 Since these predictions follow the current sentiment in the market, and the crowd’s group fearful or greedy reactions potentiate the price fluctuations on top of that, the prices jump up and down like crazy.